syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 The `SfListView` allows to display and customize empty view content, when there is no data available to display using following properties,

- * EmptyView - object can be set to a string, numeric or view when `SfListView` has no items.
+ * EmptyView - object can be set to a string or view when `SfListView` has no items.
 The default value is null.
  * EmptyViewTemplate - used to customize the appearance of `EmptyView`.
 The default value is null.

 ## Display a string when listview has no items